The Brauer loop scheme and orbital varieties: The orbital varieties of M2=0

 \Ex Consider the case of maximal rank in size $N=2n=4$.
 There are $3$ involutions of $\{1,2,3,4\}$ without fixed points, which we denote according to their cycles: $(12)(34)$, $(14)(23)$, $(13)(24)$.
 The first two are noncrossing, while the third one has one crossing.
 The corresponding Joseph--Melnikov polynomials are

-(These subvarieties are complete intersections, using the indicated equations on $\{M_{ij}\}$, which explains why they factor.)
-The first two correspond to orbital varieties, whereas the third corresponds to a higher codimension $B$-orbit.
+(These subvarieties are complete intersections, using the indicated equations on $\{M_{ij}\}$, so property 3(c) of $\mdeg$ explains why these multidegrees factor.)
+The first two correspond to orbital varieties, whereas the third corresponds to a higher codimension $B_N$-orbit.
 The last two form the ``permutation sector'', that is, once divided by their common factor $(\A+z_1-z_2)(\A+z_3-z_4)$, we recover the specializations of the double Schubert polynomials $S_1=1$ and $S_2(\A+z_2,\A+z_1;z_3,z_4)=\A+z_2-z_3$.

-{\em Remark:} Since finishing this section, we received the preprint \cite{M3} with which it has some overlap.